unvariance/collector/issue-259.md

 - Mocked path:
   - see existing tests.
 - Hardware path:
   - Test with KIND on EC2 on a resctrl-capable machine.
-See test-nri-integration.yaml for setting up KIND with NRI with access to the Kubernetes API and the NRI socket from the host machine (so the integration test doesn't have to run inside docker).
+We already have a job with KIND that sets up NRI in test-resctrl.yaml.
   - See the NRI integration test for reference: crates/nri-resctrl-plugin/tests/integration_test.rs .
 It interacts with the Kubernetes API to create and delete pods.
 Refactor common code into helper functions as needed so we don't reinvent the wheel -- the scenarios are relatively similar.
   - Preexisting test: launch a pod/container before plugin start, then start plugin and observe `AddOrUpdate` and group assignment by inspecting `/sys/fs/resctrl/<prefix>.../tasks`.
   - Post-start add container: add an ephemeral container via `kubectl debug` to a running pod; verify messages with improved counts and PID/task assignment.